 How to Change Your Country or Region in Windows 11

-You change your country or region in Windows 11 through the settings-app-in-windows-11/" class="sal-link" rel="noopener" target="_blank" data-sal-id="41743">Settings app to ensure you see relevant local content and features.
+You change your country or region in Windows 11 using the Settings app.
+This helps you see local content and features that make sense for where you are.

 Updating your country or region is especially important if you move to a new location or travel frequently.
 For instance, if you’re using Windows 11 version 22H2, changing this setting can affect which Microsoft Store apps are prioritized for download.